Layr-Labs/eigenlayer-contracts/docs/multichain/source/CrossChainRegistry.md

 *Requirements*:
 * The global paused status MUST NOT be set: `PAUSED_GENERATION_RESERVATIONS`
-* Caller MUST be UAM permissioned for `operatorSet.avs`
+* Caller MUST be an authorized caller for `operatorSet.avs`
 * The `operatorSet` MUST exist in the `AllocationManager`
 * A generation reservation MUST NOT already exist for the `operatorSet`